Please note: This is a Citizen Science project for demonstration purposes only

 The graphs below, are an example of real data from air-quality sensors at each library.
 Over the past months the average temperature is 21C, Humidity at 50% and IAQ Index is below 40.

-These sensors connected to the LoRaWAN Network and data is sent wirelessly using the Australian public class licence radio spectrum on (915Mhz) which is received by LoRaWAN Gateways dotted about Adelaide.
+These sensors are connected to the LoRaWAN Network and data is sent wirelessly using the Australian public class licence radio spectrum on (915Mhz) which is received by LoRaWAN Gateways dotted about Adelaide.

 LoRa Devices use a specially encrypted machine code that can be accessed and decrypted over the internet by registered users of The Things Network.

-This can then be used by other software applications, in our case, an application called NodeRED to process the data into actions, messages or to stored it in a database for later use.
+This can then be used by other software applications, in our case, an application called NodeRED to process the data into actions, messages or to store it in a database for later use.
 The database we are using, in this case, is InFluxDB which can be used by a website application called Grafana to display data in a more human-friendly graph on a website.